Ashwin-S-Nambiar/notes-app/README.md

 # 🗒️ Notes App

-***A full-stack app made with the help of Next.js with TypeScript.
-Made in order to better understand Next.js and full-stack with it too.
-Also uses PocketBase for holding the data.
-More improvements are on the way.***
+***A full-stack app made using Next.js with TypeScript.
+Built to better understand Next.js and full-stack development.
+Uses PocketBase for backend, so can only run locally for the moment.
+More improvements coming soon.***

 ## 🛠️ Tech Stack